Kitchen Remodeling in the Bay Area: Costs, Trends, and What to Expect in 2026

 Not every bathroom update requires the same permit pathway, but most meaningful master bath renovations in San Jose involve code-related work.
 Even when scope feels straightforward, electrical, plumbing, and ventilation updates can trigger permit requirements.
 Planning this early avoids inspection surprises.

 In Bay Area remodeling, sequencing is where schedule discipline pays off.
 Ordering tile, plumbing trims, and custom glass early helps avoid gaps between rough work and final installation.
-Most schedule overruns in San Jose bathrooms come from late product decisions, not demolition speed.
+Most schedule overruns in San Jose bathrooms come from late product decisions, not demolition speed, which is why our process emphasizes early selections.

 Master bath projects go over budget when scope and finish decisions happen in the field.
 To keep control, set priorities before demo and keep a defined contingency for hidden conditions.